NCERT Syllabus for Class 8 History – Free PDF Download

-History is a component of Social Science subject.
+History is a component of the Social Science subject.
 Studying this subject develops a historical sensibility and awareness of the significance of history in students.
-NCERT Syllabus for Class 8 History is designed in such a way that students would be able to make interconnections between processes and events, between developments in one place and another, and can see the link between histories of different groups and societies.
+The NCERT Syllabus for Class 8 History is designed in such a way that students would be able to make interconnections between processes and events, between developments in one place and another, and can see the link between the histories of different groups and societies.

 Students can have a look at the Syllabus of NCERT Class 8 History from the table below.
 The syllabus is defined in the format of theme and objective.